ST10434366/Azure-Automation-Script/README.md

 # Azure Automation Script

-Automates the creation, deployment and configuration of Azure Web App, SQL Server and Database services.
+Automates the creation, and configuration of Azure Web App, SQL Server and Database services.
+In the future this will be extended to include storage services.

 # 📋Dependencies